Olive Branch, Mississippi: Highways

+Major Local Routes

-Highway 78, which turns into Lamar Avenue after crossing the border in Memphis, Mississippi Highway 302 (MS-302/Goodman Road), and Mississippi Highway 305 (Cockrum Road, Germantown Road) are the main thoroughfares in the Olive Branch area.
+U.S. Route 78, which turns into Lamar Avenue after crossing the border in Memphis, Mississippi Highway 302 (MS-302/Goodman Road), and Mississippi Highway 305 (Cockrum Road, Germantown Road) are the main thoroughfares in the Olive Branch area.

 Railroad

 A railroad line to Birmingham from Memphis runs through Olive Branch.
 It is used by BNSF.

+R.J.
+Corman’s Tennessee Terminal performs industrial switching in the Olive Branch industrial park, interchanging with the BNSF Memphis to Birmingham mainline.

+Mass transit

+While Olive Branch does not have its own dedicated mass transit system, it is served by the Memphis Area Transit Authority (MATA).
+MATA provides bus and paratransit services to the surrounding areas, including parts of DeSoto County, where Olive Branch is located.
+Residents of Olive Branch can access MATA services for transportation within the region and to Memphis.

 Airport

 Olive Branch is served by Olive Branch Airport.
-The closest airport with commercial air service is Memphis International Airport, which is about 30 minutes by car from Olive Branch.